openhab/openhab-docs/_addons_bindings/zwave/doc/vda/satellitevi_0_0.md

 ### Group 1: Button channel 1

+Control up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.
 This group supports 5 nodes.

 ### Group 2: Button channel 2

+Control up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.
 This group supports 5 nodes.

 ### Group 3: Button channel 3

+Control up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.
 This group supports 5 nodes.

 ### Group 4: Button channel 4

+Control up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.
 This group supports 5 nodes.

 ### Group 5: Button channel 5

+Control up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.
 This group supports 5 nodes.

 ### Group 6: Button channel 6

+Control up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.
 This group supports 5 nodes.

 ## Technical Information